SuryaKumarV20/offline-chatbot-flask-llama/README.md

-# BitSegments Local Minds
+#offline-chatbot-flask-llama

-Local Minds is a lightweight, CPU-friendly conversational AI interface built on `llama-cpp-python`.
+CPU-friendly conversational AI interface built on `llama-cpp-python`.
 It includes a memory system for personalized, context-aware interactions — even on older hardware.

 ##  Features